mulesoft/osprey/README.md

   * Optionally mount API documentation generated from your RAML definition
 * Example Responses **Coming soon**
 * Error Handling **Coming soon**
+* Response validation **Coming soon**

 ## Usage

+Osprey is built to enforce a documentation-first approach to APIs.
+It achieves this by:

+1. `404`ing on undocumented resources
+2. Rejecting invalid requests bodies, headers and query parameters
+3. Filtering undocumented headers and query parameters
+4. Validating API responses **Coming soon**

 ### Global